energy-sustainability/energy-sustainability.github.io/_pages/Emb_Space_theory.md

 Authors follow a 2 steps strategy:

- - First step consist of unifying all nature representations through a set of modality-specific sub-networks.
+ - First step consist of unifying all nature representations through a set of **modality-specific sub-networks**.
 These sub-networks are called modality nets because they are specific to each modality (e.g., image, text or audio) and define transformations between these external domains and a unified representation.
 Modality nets are designed to be computationally minimal, authors only want to obtain a rich feature representation from these nets, letting the major computation effort on the second step.

  - Second step consist on a trainable model capable of dealing with all embedding representations as input.
 This model is formed by three main blocks: Encoder, Input-Output Mixer and Decoder.
 The Encoder codifies the input embeddings from all modality nets and outputs the encoded input.
 The Input-Output Mixer takes as input the encoded input and decoded output to evaluate the encoded output.
 Lastly, the Decoder takes as input the encoded input and encoded output to generate the decoded output.
-These three blocks architecture is analogous to an state machine, where there is an input managed by the Encoder block, and output managed by the Decoder block and a state managed by the I/O Mixer.
+These three blocks architecture is analogous to an **state machine**, where there is an input managed by the Encoder block, and output managed by the Decoder block and a state managed by the I/O Mixer.

 <div style="text-align:center">
     <img src="/images/omlta_overview.png" width="500">
 </div>
  <div><p style="text-align: center;">The MultiModel, with modality-nets, an Encoder, an I/O Mixer, and an autoregressive Decoder.
 Source [44].</p></div>

-The MultiModel core blocks (i.e., Encoder, I/O Mixer and Decoder) are composed by smaller blocks: Convolutional blocks, Attentional blocks and Mixture-of-Experts blocks.
+**The MultiModel core blocks** (i.e., Encoder, I/O Mixer and Decoder) are composed by smaller blocks: **Convolutional blocks, Attentional blocks and Mixture-of-Experts blocks**.
 All blocks provide a different set of properties.
 Convolutional and Attentional blocks are trivial: a Convolutional block performs local computation while an Attentional block allows to focus on content based on its position.
 However, a Mixture-of-Experts block may not be that trivial.
 It is formed by a set of simple feed-forward neural networks (experts) and a trainable gating network responsible of selecting a sparse combination of experts based on the input.
 So, this block is responsible of specific knowledge computation.

 <div style="text-align:center">
     <img src="/images/omlta_blocks.png" width="1000">